A Life In Music and The Arts..................

 The Flintstones Era, the era of Black&White TV sets, The Lone Ranger, I Love Lucy, The Mouseketeers, Bugs Bunny, Popeye, Mighty Mouse and Looney Tunes cartoons

-I loved to create images which were all about Architecture and design as I was smitten with modern architecture-- skyscraper modernism, streamline modern, glass brick, green and black terre cotta buildings, like The Richfield and Columbia Eastern buildings in downtown Los Angeles and The Wiltern Theater and The Pan Pacific Auditorium in the Wilshire and Fairfax Districts.
+I loved to create images which were all about Architecture and design as I was smitten with modern architecture-- skyscraper modernism, streamline modern, glass brick, green and black terre cotta buildings, like The Richfield building in downtown Los Angeles and The Wiltern Theater and The Pan Pacific Auditorium in the Wilshire and Fairfax Districts.

 I was lucky enough to be a youngster when these architectural jewels were still vibrant.
 The black and gold Richfield Building was my absolute favorite.
 Tragically, it was torn down in 1968.